MaastrichtU-CDS/general_coding_practices/Python/README.md

 (.venv) $ pytest
 ```

+## GitHub actions

+You can use GitHub actions to automate testing and linting (style checking)
+when pulling/pushing from/to GitHub [9].
+The file `github_actions.yml`
+contains an example of a Python workflow [10].
+This file has to be placed in
+the `.github/workflows` directory in the root of your repository.

 ## General remarks

 Besides what was mentioned before, we encourage you to check how the game